Title: “The New Legend of Shaolin” “Legend of the Red Dragon”

 So yeah the characters are probably the weakest part of this film.
-The direction and the work of everyone in the crew is really good, the sets are well done, the camera work is not bad (not that I noticed at least), most of the scene serve the story in what way or another and the fight scenes look really good as I mentioned earlier.
+The direction and the work of everyone in the crew is really good, the sets are well done, the camera work is not bad (not that I noticed at least), most of the scenes serve the story in one way or another and the fight scenes look really good as I mentioned earlier.

 And that was my review of The New Legend of Shaolin and, like I said before, it is an awesome movie but not a five stars movie.
 What I said about the character, which is not due to the acting, but the characters which are not really that likable, they are likable but not very, very likable, like I said they were kind of plain not all that interesting.
 But the movie is decently made, is entertaining ( a really good even awesome watch in fact if you like these types of movies like I do), you can root for the good guy to defeat the bad guy and despite what I said about the characters except for the villains who were supposed to be unlikable the rest of the characters aren’t.

 For these reasons I give The New Legend of Shaolin Four out Five Stars.
 And now since I couldn’t find the many images I would have wanted to show you I’ll show you the trailer.